 .
-Come on.
+Come on!

-Instead, I learned rules of thumb:
+Instead, I learned a few useful rules of thumb for thinking about scalability:

 - Avoid nested loops